mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-19.md

 function findMax(arr) {

-  let max = 0;  // Initialize a variable to store the maximum value.Starting with 0 assumes that all numbers in the array are positive.
+  let max = 0;  // Initialize a variable to store the maximum value.
+Starting with 0 assumes that all numbers in the array are positive.

   for (let i = 0; i < arr.length; i++) {   // Loop through each element in the array.
     if (arr[i] > max) { // If the current element is greater than the stored max value,update the max value with the current element.